 Exposure to sun over time

-People who work outdoors for a living, such as farm workers, builders and gardeners, are more at risk of developing skin cancer.
-This is because they are often exposed to the sun for long periods of time.
+People who work outdoors – for example, farm workers, builders and gardeners – have a greater risk.
+This is because they are exposed to the sun for long periods of time.

-Actinic keratosis (AK), also called solar keratosis, is a crusty skin growth caused by damage from exposure to UV light.
+Actinic keratosis (AK) is also called solar keratosis.
+It is a crusty skin growth caused by damage from exposure to UV light.

-Usually, AK affects mainly the face, scalp and hands.
-If left untreated for many years, AK may sometimes develop into SCC.
+AK affects mainly the face, scalp and hands.
+If left untreated, it may develop into SCC of the skin.